 Yes this is a great news, that most probably was a surprise for most of you.
-I did not want to share it until everything was find and my baby was born.
+I did not want to share it until everything was fine and my baby was born.
 But here I am!
 A brand new mum now and I have a beautiful baby girl in my hands.
 I feel the luckiest person on Earth!
 As I look into my baby’s eyes I cannot stop thinking about how much I want her to see the world, to have awesome experiences like (or even better than) I did.
 Actually my baby already visited three countries while she was in my tummy and here are some tips for future mums who are concerned about travelling while expecting a baby.

 Do what you love